 It is a requirement that practitioners have up-to-date Child Protection training and support alongside continuing professional development in the field of parent infant mental health.

-Please refer patients directly to BrightPIP if you feel they could benefit from our therapeutic services.
-(Referral form)
+Please contact us if you wish to refer patients directly to BrightPIP and you feel they could benefit from our therapeutic services.